-Through the Uncover Your Creeks program, Evergreen engages community members in urban watershed restoration and education.
-Participants dive in by removing invasive plants, reintroducing native plants and collecting and analyzing water quality samples from their local urban creeks.
+Through the Uncover Your Creeks program, Evergreen engaged community members in urban watershed restoration and education.
+Participants dove in by removing invasive plants, reintroducing native plants and collecting and analyzing water quality samples from their local urban creeks.

 Before we built our cities, streams used to flow freely across the landscape.
 Those streams are still present, but they are confined to underground pipes and concrete channels that are subject to flooding, carry a slurry of contaminants picked up on the journey over city streets and are inhospitable to aquatic life.

 During the development of our cities, forests were removed and the land was disturbed.
 The disturbed lands, including the riparian area—the area immediately beside a stream—are now dominated by invasive plants.
 Uncover Your Creeks volunteers worked to remove invasive plants, reintroduce native plants and restore the biodiversity of riparian areas and the health of the stream.